zkmkarlsruhe/museum-label/setup/tfluna/README.md

 Use ``` pinout ``` on the raspberry to see pinout :) # only avaliable with python-gpio installed

 # Software
-- edit tfmini.service.default:
-    - replace hertzpi with your username

 ```shell
 ./configPi.sh
 ./install.sh